Benning Wentworth: Governorship and death

-From 1748 to 1752, Wentworth sparked a constitutional crisis by extending representation to newly-established colonial settlements which he knew politically supported him.
-Wentworth also vetoed the house's decision to nominate Waldron as speaker of the house, taking these steps because his political opponents had by now gained a majority in the house.
-The house objected, which led to a political impasse as both sides refused to concede.
-Wentworth eventually received instructions from Crown officials supporting his position, which led to the standoff being resolved in his favor.
+In 1748, Wentworth sparked a constitutional crisis by extending representation in the general assembly to newly-established settlements which supported him politically.
+He also vetoed the assembly's decision to nominate Waldron as speaker of the house as Wentworth's political opponents had by now gained a majority in the assembly.
+The assembly objected, which led to a political impasse as both sides refused to concede.
+In 1749, Wentworth began issuing a series of land grants to expand the borders of New Hampshire.
+Between 1749 and 1766, he issued a total of 135 land grants in territory disputed with New York, which appealed to the Board of Trade.
+Wentworth's grants were cheaper then what New York authorities offered, making them more appealing to purchasers.